Ben Shneiderman: Information visualization

 His major work in recent years has been on information visualization, originating the treemap concept for hierarchical data.
 Treemaps are implemented in most information visualization tools including Spotfire, Tableau Software, QlikView, SAS, JMP, and Microsoft Excel.
-Treemaps are included in hard drive exploration tools, stock market data analysis, census systems, election data, gene expression, and data journalism.
-The artistic side of treemaps are on view in the Treemap Art Project.
+Treemaps are used in hard drive exploration tools, stock market data analysis, census systems, election data, gene expression data, and data journalism.
+The artistic side of treemaps is on view in the Treemap Art Project.

-He also developed dynamic queries sliders with multiple coordinated displays that are a key component of Spotfire, which was acquired by TIBCO in 2007.
+He also developed dynamic query sliders with multiple coordinated displays, a key component of Spotfire, which was acquired by TIBCO in 2007.
 His work continued on visual analysis tools for time series data, TimeSearcher, high dimensional data, Hierarchical Clustering Explorer, and social network data, SocialAction.
 Shneiderman contributed to the widely used social network analysis and visualization tool NodeXL.

 Current work deals with visualization of temporal event sequences, such as found in Electronic Health Records, in systems such as LifeLines2 and EventFlow.
-These tools visualize the categorical data that make up a single patient history and they present an aggregated view that enables analysts to find patterns in large patient history databases.
+These tools visualize the categorical data that make up a single patient history.
+They present an aggregated view that enables analysts to find patterns in large patient history databases.